JamesRandall/voxel-builder/README.md

 [Known Issues](https://github.com/nimadez/voxel-builder#known-issues)<br>
 [FAQ](https://github.com/nimadez/voxel-builder#faq)

+> - three-mesh-bvh has been updated to 0.7.0 and the pathtracer issue on Chrome for Android devices has been resolved.
-> The online version does not have maximum functionality, be sure to [download](https://github.com/nimadez/voxel-builder/releases/tag/installer) the Electron package.
+> - The online version does not have maximum functionality, be sure to [download](https://github.com/nimadez/voxel-builder/releases/tag/installer) the Electron package.

 ## Features